 However, monthly house price growth in London has slowed significantly, with average property prices for May coming out just 0.2% higher than those of April.

-Barking and Dagenham and Barnet recorded the highest annual property price growth by district – both up by 11.4%.
+Barking, Dagenham, and Barnet recorded the highest annual property price growth by district, both up by 11.4%.

 “With the Bank of England putting up interest rates more than once this year, many house hunters have also established a stronger sense of urgency to buy before further rate hikes,” commented Richard Davies, managing director of London agents Chestertons.

-“Our branches receive enquiries from families, couples and investors but, particularly post-pandemic, we are seeing an uplift in the number of international students, international buyers as well as office workers who require a pied-à-terre closer to work.”
+“Our branches receive inquiries from families, couples, and investors, but, particularly post-pandemic, we are seeing an uplift in the number of international students, international buyers, as well as office workers who require a pied-à-terre closer to work.”

 Elsewhere, Jeremy Leaf, a North London estate agent, said that much of the market’s explosive performance could be credited to the temporary availability of ultra-low mortgage rates.

 “As we are finding at the sharp end, prices are continuing their upward path, despite the impact of 40-year high inflation and five successive interest rate rises,” he said.

 “However, the continuing lack of choice, combined with a desire to take advantage of mortgage offers at super-low rates before they expire, have given the market added impetus.”

 London is lagging behind the rest of the UK

 Even with such explosive annual growth, London continues to lag behind the rest of the country.
 According to the latest Land Registry figures, average UK property prices for May were up a huge 12.8% compared to the same time last year.